teamsoftnifty/softnifty-corebridge-technical-overview/SECURITY.md

 ## 🔒 Please do not
 - open a public GitHub issue for a vulnerability
 - publish exploit details before a fix is available
-- test against customer/third‑party payment systems
+- test against customer/third-party payment systems
 - attempt credential stuffing, brute force, or scanning beyond what is necessary

 ---

 ## 📌 Notes
-This repository is **documentation‑only** and intentionally excludes runtime source code and sensitive configurations.
+This repository is **documentation-only** and intentionally excludes runtime source code and sensitive configurations.
 For controlled-access technical evidence and deeper artefacts, Softnifty maintains private repositories available upon request.

 ---